wp-plugins/pinterest-rss-widget/readme.txt

 3. Choose one of four buttons (or none) to display beneath the list of Pins

 == Changelog ==

+= 2.0 =
+* Removed timthumb.php and replaced jQuery NailThumb for image resizing

 = 1.5 =
 * Updated to latest version of timthumb.php